Glasgow Climate Pact: Pledges

 The number of countries pledged to reach net-zero emissions passed 140.
 This target includes 90% of current global greenhouse gas emissions.

 More than 100 countries, including Brazil, pledged to reverse deforestation by 2030.

 More than 40 countries pledged to move away from coal.

 India promised to draw half of its energy requirement from renewable sources by 2030.

 The governments of 24 developed countries and a group of major car manufacturers including GM, Ford, Volvo, BYD Auto, Jaguar Land Rover and Mercedes-Benz committed to "work towards all sales of new cars and vans being zero emission globally by 2040, and by no later than 2035 in leading markets".
 Major car manufacturing nations like the US, Germany, China, Japan and South Korea, as well as Volkswagen, Toyota, Peugeot, Honda, Nissan and Hyundai, did not pledge.

 Reception

-U.N. climate chief Patricia Espinosa stated that she was not happy with the last minute change of language affirmed by members of the Indian and Chinese parties but did say that, "No deal was the worst possible result there.
+UN climate chief Patricia Espinosa stated that she was not happy with the last minute change of language affirmed by members of the Indian and Chinese parties but did say that, "No deal was the worst possible result there.
 Nobody wins,” stating she was satisfied with the deal overall.
 “We would have preferred a very clear statement about a phasing out of coal and (the) elimination of fossil fuel subsidies,” Espinosa said, but explained she understands India’s needs.